Tant qu'il y aura des hommes: Background

 Following the release of the Italian language album Uomini più uomini in 1989, Amanda Lear went back into studio to re-record some of the songs in French.
 The album was recorded at BIPS Studios in Milan and mixed at Heaven Studio in Rimini.
 Side A consists of four French language versions of songs from Uomini più uomini and one new recording, "Métamorphose", while side B contains five tracks from the original Italian release.
 The French version of "Telegramma", entitled "Télégramme", was recorded during these sessions, but ultimately not included in the final track listing.
 The song would later appear on various mid-price CD compilation.

-The dance track "Métamorphose" was released as the lead single in both 7" and 12" formats, and, despite numerous TV performances, failed to chart.
+The dance track "Métamorphose" was released as the lead single in 7" format, and, despite numerous TV performances, failed to chart.
 "L'École d'amour" followed as the second and final single from the album, released on 7" disc in 1990, but was a commercial failure as well.

 Tant qu'il y aura des hommes was released by Carrere Records as Lear's second album for the label, after 1986's Secret Passion.
 It was also her first studio album to be issued in a limited edition on compact disc.
 The front covers of LP and CD editions differed slightly, sporting white and blue backgrounds, respectively.

 Parts of Tant qu'il y aura des hommes material have since been re-packaged and re-released on budget CD compilations, often combined with selected tracks from its Italian language predecessor and other recordings: